chicio/RangeUISlider/README.md

 ### Usage

-The step needed to use RangeUISlider are:
+You can use RangeUISlider in two ways: in interface builder (thanks to` @IBDesignable` and `@IBInspectable`) or programmatically.
+You can then use the `RangeUISliderDelegate` protocol to get the values of the slider.

+#### Interface builder
  - drag a UIView into you storyboard
  - set RangeUISlider as custom class of that view
    - **IMPORANT: set also the Module to RangeUISlider if you used cocoapods or the framework version during installation**
  - start editing using interface builder

-<a href="https://www.youtube.com/watch?v=Lorvozz-1HU" target="_blank">Here</a> you can find a video tutorial.
+[Here](https://www.youtube.com/watch?v=Lorvozz-1HU) you can find a video tutorial for the setup with interface builder.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=Lorvozz-1HU" target="_blank"><img src="https://raw.githubusercontent.com/chicio/RangeUISlider/master/Screenshots/tutorial.png"></a>
 </p>

+#### Programmatic
+You can also use RangeUISlider as a programmatic UI component by setting al the property you need in your code.
+Take a look at the [](https://github.com/chicio/RangeUISlider/blob/master/Demo/SetupProgrammaticViewController.swift) to see an example of programmatic setup.

+#### RangeUISliderDelegate
 To get the current values from the slider, set its delegate property.
-The delegate of the RangeUISlider must implement the ```RangeUISliderDelegate``` protocol, that has two methods:
+The delegate of the RangeUISlider must implement the `RangeUISliderDelegate` protocol, that has two methods:

 ```swift